HacKanCuBa/blake2signer/README.md

 * If an attacker can control some part (or all) of the input data, is it possible for them to guess the secret key or provoke a DoS given a huge amount of attempts? (assuming the key is long enough to prevent bruteforcing in the first place, which it should since I set the minimum key size to 128b).
   > I think it is not possible but I would like an expert answer.
 I checked the code of different signers such as Itsdangerous, Django, etc. and they all do pretty much the same as I except they use the hmac lib.

 * I always assume that no attacker can influence the instantiation of the classes, thus they can't change any setting.
-If someone would break all of the given recommendations and somehow manage to get attacker-controlled data to class instantiation, which settings an attacker may change to break the security of this implementation and guess the secret key?
+If someone were to break all the given recommendations and somehow manage to get attacker-controlled data to class instantiation, which settings an attacker may change to break the security of this implementation and guess the secret key or compromise the scheme somehow?
 This is more of an exercise but a fun one.
-  > I think that `Blake2SerializerSigner` class is the the best target that allows more room to play since it deals with many layers: serialization, compression, encoding...
+  > I think that `Blake2SerializerSigner` class is the best target that allows more room to play since it deals with many layers: serialization, compression, encoding...

 ## License